jkneubuhl/full-stack-asset-transfer-guide/applications/conga-cards/README.md

-# Block Paper Scissors
+# Conga Cards

-This project contains a basic illustration of integrating a Hyperledger Fabric Gateway Client application with a Discord Integrations application.
+This project contains a basic illustration of integrating a Hyperledger Fabric Gateway Client with a Discord
+interaction app.

-This project is based on the [#discord Getting Started](todo) guide.
+This project is based on the [#discord Getting Started](todo) guide and Fabric ApplicationDev guide for working with chaincode event handlers.

+When the conga-cards application has been installed on a guild / channel, users in a discord chat can issue `/create` and `/transfer` commands to trade conga NFTs between users on the server.

+The application subcribes to the chaincode event loop in order to replay a "journal," maintaining a state table of cards currently held by each user.
+When a card is transferred, a chaincode transaction will be issued to the Gateway service and replayed by the event handler.

+In this basic application, cards can be created and exchanged freely between users.
+Can this be extended with a more realistic card trading game?
+Some seed / starter ideas:

+- _Block Paper Scissors_
+- _Rho Sham Block_ (like block-paper-scissors...)
+- _Block-e-mon_
+- _Block Fish_
+- ...

 ## Running app locally